radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/02-control-panels-and-configuration-tools.md

 The default audit log is <RLI_HOME>/logs/vdsconfig.log.

+>[!warning]
->[!warning] if you want the admin name that issued the command logged, make sure you have enabled the setting to Require a UserID and Password to Execute Commands.
+>If you want the admin name that issued the command logged, make sure you have enabled the setting to Require a UserID and Password to Execute Commands.
 For information about this setting, see the RadiantOne Command Line Configuration Guide.